darksidewalker/dasiwa-comfyui-installer/README.md

 ## Choose the method that fits your operating system:

-1. Download this repository as a ZIP or clone it.
+1. Download the fitting installer file.

 ### Windows (Easy Way)
 2. Double-click install.bat.